 Elizabeth Baker, B.A., is a doctoral student in the School Psychology program at UCR, specializing in the identification of neural correlates of social communication and reward processing in children with Autism Spectrum Disorder (ASD).
 She earned her B.A. in sociology and psychology from UCLA.
 Currently, Liz is examining neural differences in reward processing in adolescents with ASD to measure treatment efficacy.
 Additionally, she is interested in developing ways to integrate qualitative research to further inform her work, such as stakeholder perspectives.
 Of particular interest to her is understanding how caregiver expectations inform adaptive functioning in late childhood.

-Giselle Berenice Salinas, B.A., is a second-year doctoral student in the Special Education program at UCR.
+Giselle Berenice Salinas, B.A., is a doctoral student in the Special Education program at UCR.
 Giselle previously earned her B.A. in Psychology at California State University, Dominguez Hills where she worked on a research project focused on the support and family involvement of university students with Autism Spectrum Disorder (ASD).
-Her research interests include: the college experience, support systems, transition to adulthood, and family involvement of college students with ASD.
+Her research interests focus on the transition to adulthood of individuals with ASD specifically the college experience, support systems, and the Latinx and Spanish speaking family experiences.
 She is currently involved in the Collaborative Family Study (CFS) exploring the transition period of young adults transitioning from high school into adulthood.